huachaohuang/awesome-dbdev/README.md

 - [Cache-Oblivious Streaming B-trees](papers/streaming-btree.pdf) (2007)

-  This paper presents two cache-oblivious streaming B-trees, the shuttle tree, and the cache-oblivious lookahead array (COLA).
+  A streaming B-tree is a dictionary that efficiently implements insertions and range queries.
+We present two cache-oblivious streaming B-trees, the shuttle tree, and  the cache-oblivious lookahead array (COLA).

 - [The Bw-Tree: A B-tree for New Hardware Platforms](papers/bw-tree.pdf) (2013)

-  This paper presents Bw-Tree, a new form of B-Tree that achieves its very high performance via a latch-free approach that effectively exploits the processor caches of modern multi-core chips.
+  Our new form of B-tree, called the Bw-tree achieves its very high performance via a latch-free approach that effectively exploits the processor caches of modern multi-core chips.
+Our storage manager uses a unique form of log structuring that blurs the distinction between a page and a record store and works well with flash storage.
+This paper describes the architecture and algorithms for the Bw-tree, focusing on the main memory aspects.

 - [LLAMA: A Cache/Storage Subsystem for Modern Hardware](papers/llama.pdf) (2013)

   LLAMA is a subsystem designed for new hardware environments that supports an API for page-oriented access methods, providing both cache and storage management.
+Caching (CL) and storage (SL) layers use a common mapping table that separates a page’s logical and physical location.
+CL supports data updates and management updates (e.g., for index re-organization) via latch-free compare-and-swap atomic state changes on its mapping table.
+SL uses the same mapping table to cope with page location changes produced by log structuring on every page flush.
+To demonstrate LLAMA’s suitability, we tailored our latch-free Bw-tree implementation to use LLAMA.

 - [Hekaton: SQL Server’s Memory-Optimized OLTP Engine](papers/hekaton.pdf) (2013)

-  This paper presents Hekaton, a new database engine optimized for memory resident data and OLTP workloads.
-Hekaton uses only latch-free data structures and a new optimistic, multiversion concurrency control technique.
+  Hekaton is a new database engine optimized for memory resident data and OLTP workloads.
+Hekaton is fully integrated into SQL Server; it is not a separate system.
+To take advantage of Hekaton, a user simply declares a table memory optimized.
+Hekaton tables are fully transactional and durable and accessed using T-SQL in the same way as regular SQL Server tables.
+A query can reference both Hekaton tables and regular tables and a transaction can update data in both types of tables.
+T-SQL stored procedures that reference only Hekaton tables can be compiled into machine code for further performance improvements.
+The engine is designed for high concurrency.
+To achieve this it uses only latch-free data structures and a new optimistic, multiversion concurrency control technique.
+This paper gives an overview of the design of the Hekaton engine and reports some experimental results.

 ### LSM-tree

 - [The Log-Structured Merge-Tree (LSM-Tree)](papers/lsmtree.pdf) (1996)

-  This paper presents the Log-Structured Merge-tree (LSM-tree), a disk-based data structure designed to provide low-cost indexing for a file experiencing a high rate of record inserts (and deletes) over an extended period.
+  The Log-Structured Merge-tree (LSM-tree) is a disk-based data structure designed to provide low-cost indexing for a file experiencing a high rate of record inserts (and deletes) over an extended period.
 The LSM-tree uses an algorithm that defers and batches index changes, cascading the changes from a memory-based component through one or more disk components in an efficient manner reminiscent of merge sort.
+During this process all index values are continuously accessible to retrievals (aside from very short locking periods), either through the memory component or one of the disk components.
+The algorithm has greatly reduced disk arm movements compared to a traditional access methods such as B-trees, and will improve cost-performance in domains where disk arm costs for inserts with traditional access methods overwhelm storage media costs.

 - [bLSM: A General Purpose Log Structured Merge Tree](papers/blsm.pdf) (2012)

-  This paper presents bLSM, a Log Structured Merge (LSM) tree with the advantages of B-Trees and log structured approaches. bLSM uses Bloom filters to improve index performance and uses spring and gear scheduler to avoid long write pauses.
+  We begin by presenting a new performance metric: read fanout, and argue that, with read and write amplification, it better characterizes real-world indexes than approaches such as asymptotic analysis and price/performance.
+We then present bLSM, a Log Structured Merge (LSM) tree with the advantages of B-Trees and log structured approaches.

 - [WiscKey: Separating Keys from Values in SSD-Conscious Storage](papers/wisckey.pdf) (2016)

-  This paper presents WiscKey, a persistent LSM-Tree-based key-value store with a performance-oriented data layout that separates keys from values to minimize I/O amplification.
+  We present WiscKey, a persistent LSM-tree-based key-value store with a performance-oriented data layout that separates keys from values to minimize I/O amplification.
+The design of WiscKey is highly SSD optimized, leveraging both the sequential and random performance characteristics of the device.

 - [PebblesDB: Building Key-Value Stores using Fragmented Log-Structured Merge Trees](papers/pebblesdb.pdf) (2017)